by Lynn Kuehn, MS, RHIA, CCS-P, FAHIMA

 No one wants to make mistakes.
 We never want to find out later that we did something wrong.
 This is especially challenging when a coder feels there was no resource available for finding the answer when the question came up.
 They did their best under the circumstances.

-Libman Education’s Cari Greenwood wrote about this recently, saying that it is human nature to be defensive when you are told that you did something incorrectly.
-Her advice was great about giving people a chance to explain their decision, but there is more that we can do.
+A recent Libman Education article, “Internal Audits: Managing to Get the Most From the Process,” discussed how it is human nature to be defensive when you are told that you did something incorrectly.
+While we need to give people a chance to explain their decisions, there is more we can do.

 We can also view the problem from the opposite direction.
 We can help develop a culture that encourages coders to look for answers as they need them.
 Some facilities have processes for this, such as weekly huddles where cases are discussed.
 Medical students have been learning this way for years, using the concept of Grand Rounds for interesting cases.
 Why not use Coding Grand Rounds to create a culture of learning within your team?